sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 Any transition going into the super state essentially goes to the initial state of the super state.
 A transition going out of the super state means that if the event on this transition is triggered in any of the super state's states, the system transitions into the state this transition points to.

-With the super state we can choose to show it fully or we can collapse it.
+We can choose to show the super state fully or we can collapse it.
 A collapsed super state is just a normal state in the state machine.
 This state has the super state's name and the same incoming and outgoing transitions as the super state.